BrunoIannone/Pepper-Walking-Assistant/README.md

 # Pepper Walking Assistant

 This project enables Pepper to help users — both with and without disabilities — navigate through a building or facility.
-The system uses a set of pre-defined locations and a combination of voice and visual cues to guide the user efficiently.
+The system uses a set of pre-defined locations and a combination of voice and visual cues to guide the user.
 The entire codebase runs within a Docker container.

 Main features are:
+- User profiling with non invasive questioning.
-- Assist users with navigation using voice and visual cues.
+- Assisting users navigating complex environments using voice and visual cues.
-- Can be customized to support different buildings and environments by simply defining a graph-like structure.
+- Customized support for different buildings and environments enabled by simply defining a graph-like structure.
-- Can be customized to use different languages by defining the set of sentences the robot will use during interaction.
-- The use of an automata to define the behavior of the robot lets us easily add new actions and perform new tasks during user interaction.
+- Use of a finite state automata to define the behavior of the robot; this enables us to easily add new actions and perform new tasks during user interaction.

-The process is divided into two phases: during the first phase the user approaches the robot and asks for help to reach a place through the tablet or verbally; the robot automatically wakes up if someone stands in front of it; during the second phase, once we established the language, target destination, eventual disability and architectural barriers to avoid, we launch the motion script to compute the path to the destination and perform the actual motion that will lead the user safely to the goal.
+The process is divided into two phases:
+- The user approaches the robot and asks for help to reach a place through the tablet or verbally.
+The robot automatically wakes up if someone stands in front of it;
+- Once we established language, target destination and eventual disability, a motion script is launched to compute the optimal path to the destination, avoiding architectural barriers if needed, and perform the actual motion that will lead the user safely to the goal.

 ## Examples